 In West Africa, and especially in Mali, it is customary to go door-to-door when multiples (twins, triplets, etc.) are born, collecting support from neighbors.
 The birth of multiples can be a significant challenge for families with limited resources.
 Through this porte en porte tradition, communities provide tangible support to families in need, but it is also a sign of solidarity and social cohesion.
 Indeed, this custom is also often followed even by families with multiples who are not in need, in which case it is said to ensure that the children will live a long life.

-Bintou migrated to Bamako about eight years ago, settling in Sotuba, in Bamako’s Commune I. She and her husband separated when she was 3 months pregnant with her twins, so she decided to leave her village, along with her three other children.
+Bintou migrated to Bamako about eight years ago, settling in Sotuba, a peri-urban community in Bamako’s Commune I. She and her husband separated when she was 3 months pregnant with her twins, so she decided to leave her village, along with her three other children.
 A move to Bamako gave her a better chance of earning an income that would allow her to support all her children on her own.

 When she arrived in Bamako, things did not go as she had imagined and she had difficulty finding a place to live.
 She stayed with a friend throughout her pregnancy, and though her friend didn’t have much, she took care of Bintou until she gave birth.
 After her twins arrived, Bintou did not want to be a burden, so she and her five children settled in a home that was unfinished.
 That’s when she began to go porte en porte with her twins.